slack-ruby/slack-ruby-client/README.md

 #### Caveats

 ##### `websocket_ping`
-This setting determines how long the socket can be idle bfore sending a ping message to confirm it's still connected.
+This setting determines how long the socket can be idle before sending a ping message to confirm it's still connected.

 To disable this feature; set `websocket_ping` to 0.